tw4l/brunnhilde/README.md

 * -h, --help : show this help message and exit
 * -d, --diskimage : Use disk image instead of dir as input

 This new version of Brunnhilde uses SleuthKit's tsk_recover to carve files from disk images for processing.
-This works with raw (dd) images by default, but will also support other file formats (such as E01 and AFF) if libewf is compiled into Sleuthkit (note to self: see if this is already true in Bitcurator).
+This works with raw (dd) images by default.
+In Bitcurator or any other environment where libewf has been compiled into SleuthKit, Brunnhilde's -d mode will also support forensic disk image formats, including aff and ewf (E01).

 ### Dependencies